🏎️ Audi TT (1998–2023) – History, leather colors, engine variants & equipment

 - TTS: 310 hp

-Mk1: puristic, sporty, later special editions such as “quattro Sport”.
+Mk1: purist, sporty, later special editions such as "quattro Sport".

-Mk2: Lighter thanks to aluminum/steel mix, optional adaptive “magnetic ride” dampers.
+Mk2: Lighter thanks to aluminum/steel mix, optional adaptive dampers "magnetic ride".

-Mk3: Virtual Cockpit, drive select, Audi Connect, diamond-patterned sport seats, and modernized infotainment systems starting with the 2019 facelift.
+Mk3: Virtual Cockpit, drive select, Audi Connect, diamond stitching on sports seats, and modernized infotainment systems from the 2019 facelift onwards.

 📈 Conclusion – The Audi TT as a classic